Our book club this month involved a Kate DiCamillo novel, strawberry mice, some illegal soup, and a moat.

 An important part of the book is a story about the criminalization of soup – soup, soup spoons, soup bowls, soup crocks.
 All of it is illegal.
 So, I decided to teach the kids how to make soup.
 In this case, it was vegetable soup.

 The kids learned peeling and chopping skills.
-They were super excited to get a chance to peel and chop potatoes and carrots.
+They were super excited to get a chance to use their new knife skills on the potatoes and carrots.
 So much so, that they chopped a 10-pound bag of potatoes before I could stop them.
 We very nearly had potato soup.

 While the soup simmered, the kids watched the movie The Tale of Despereaux.
 Though I was informed it wasn’t as good as the book, they were entertained.
 By this time the “pièce de résistance” was ready, and it was time to eat.
 Each child received a copy of the recipe to take home.